DevExpress-Examples/maui-pie-chart-get-started/Readme.md

 ### Add a Pie Chart to the Main Page

-In the *MauiProgram.cs* file, register a handler for the DevExpress PieChartView:
+In the *MauiProgram.cs* file, call the **UseDevExpress** method to register a handler for the DevExpress PieChartView:

 ```cs
 using Microsoft.Maui;